Policy Office

 A University policy is a document that states the University’s position on a particular issue, and includes procedures for compliance.

-A policy is defined by the following criteria:
+University policies are defined by the following criteria:

-- Enhances the University’s mission, reduces institutional risk and/or promotes operational efficiency;
+- Enhances the University’s mission, reduces institutional risk and/or promotes operational efficiency

-- Has been approved by the president.
+- Has been reviewed by Executive Council and approved by the president.

 Contact the Policy Office to determine if your policy falls under the Division of Finance and Operations or another division on campus.
 The Policy Office will notify you on how to proceed.
 For additional information and guidance, please review the policy development tools.